-As explained more fully in the Statement of Responsibilities, the Authority is required to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
+As explained more fully in the Statement of Responsibilities for the Statement of Accounts, the Authority is required to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
 In this authority, that officer is the Strategic Director - Finance and Customer Services.
-The Strategic Director - Finance and Customer Services is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2018-19, for being satisfied that they give a true and fair view, and for such internal control as the Strategic Director - Finance and Customer Services is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Strategic Director - Finance and Customer Services is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2019-20, for being satisfied that they give a true and fair view, and for such internal control as the Strategic Director- Finance and Customer Services determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.